Winter storms shut down much of Portland, paralyze travel

 Rescuers tried to reach stranded motorists, but high winds and drifting snow created a "near-impossible situation," said Sgt.
 Jeremy Beck of the Wyoming Highway Patrol.

-Unexpectedly heavy snow during rush hour Wednesday evening sent dozens of cars spinning out in Portland and caused hourslong traffic jams.
+He said forecasters would review the storm to try to figure out why so many models were wrong.

+"There's a balance there between crying wolf and also informing people so they can make their own decisions," Neuman said.

 In Arizona, several interstates and other highways were closed due to high winds, falling temperatures and blowing snow.
 The state Department of Transportation advised people not to travel.
-Forecasters said snow could fall at a rate of 2 to 3 inches (5 to 8 centimetres) per hour on Thursday.
+Forecasters said snow could fall as rapidly as 2 to 3 inches (5 to 8 centimetres) per hour.

 In the state capital of Sacramento, the weather service said it had received reports of something that might be either hail or graupel -- soft, wet snowflakes encased in supercooled water droplets.

-Electrical grids took a beating in the north as heavy ice and gusty winds knocked down power lines.
+Electrical grids took a beating in the north as heavy ice and strong winds toppled power lines.
 In California, lines were fouled with tree branches and other debris.

 A Michigan firefighter died Wednesday after coming in contact with a downed power line in the village of Paw Paw, authorities said.
 Van Buren County Sheriff Dan Abbott called it a tragic accident that was "no fault of the firefighter."

+In the Detroit suburb of Dearborn, the city offered free dry ice, an acknowledgment that power could be out for a while.
+Ash Quam praised a public works crew for getting a large ice-coated tree limb out of the street.

+"It was so loud when it came crashing down around midnight.
+By the time I woke up this morning, it was gone," Quam said on Facebook.

-Weather also contributed to nearly 1,800 U.S. flight cancellations on Wednesday and another 759 by Thursday morning, according to the tracking service FlightAware.
-Another 6,000-plus flights were delayed across the country.
+Weather also contributed to another day of problems at the nation's airports.
+More than 2,000 flights were cancelled by Thursday afternoon, according to the tracking service FlightAware, and nearly 14,000 were delayed across the country.

-At Denver International Airport, Taylor Dotson, her husband, Reggie and their 4-year-old daughter, Raegan, faced a two-hour flight delay to Nashville on their way home to Belvidere, Tennessee.

-Reggie Dotson was in Denver to interview for a job as an airline pilot.
+In a few places, the snow offered a delightful diversion.
+Karen Krenis was driving to a pottery studio Thursday in Santa Cruz, California, when she stopped in her tracks after seeing snow on the beach.

+"I have lived in California for 30 years, and I've never seen anything like it," Krenis said.

 ------

 Salter reported from O'Fallon, Missouri.
-Numerous Associated Press reporters from around the country contributed to this report.
+Associated Press writer Andrew Selsky in Salem, Oregon, Olga Rodriguez in San Francisco and other AP reporters from around the country contributed to this report

 MORE Climate News